Rahulrajln1111/Online_Course_Plateform/README.md

 2) Navigate to the project directory: cd Online_Course_Plateform
 3) Install dependencies
 npm install
+4) start your mongodb server
-4) Start the development server: npm start
+5) Start the development server: npm start
-5) Open your browser and go to http://localhost:3000.
+6) Open your browser and go to http://localhost:3000.

 After opening the site the first to do is to:
 Create an account or log in to access personalized features.